FrostSource/body_holsters/workshop_description.md

 With an empty primary hand, move your hand to a body slot which has previously had a weapon holstered in it, then press your grip button to unholster and equip.

 Buttons can be changed using console commands.
-Please see the [url=]Using Custom Buttons[/url] guide for more info.
+Please see the [url=https://steamcommunity.com/workshop/filedetails/discussion/3144612716/732500995379036779/]Custom Input Actions Guide[/url] for more info.

 [h3]Slots:[/h3]